JERRY HARMON

 • National television feature while performing in Ireland

-• Coverage in newspapers and publications in the United States, Ireland, and the United Kingdom
+• Coverage in newspapers and publications in the United States, Ireland, Canada, and the United Kingdom